Margaret M. Schott - Tax Administrator

 Egg Harbor City, Folsom Borough and Mullica Township Filing Deadline

-Because of revaluation or reassessment, the filing deadline for properties located in these two municipalities has been extended this year.
-Petitions from Port Republic City and Ventnor City must be received by our office before 4:30 PM on Tuesday, May 1, 2018.
+Because of revaluation or reassessment, the filing deadline for properties located in these municipalities has been extended this year.
+Petitions must be received by our office before 4:30 PM on Tuesday, May 1, 2018.

 Comparable sales used as evidence in 2018 should have occurred between October 1, 2016 and October 1, 2017 between a willing buyer and a willing seller.
 Sales outside those dates will be given less weight.
 Please read the instructions and other documents related to tax assessment appeals on this page before completing your petition.